Friday, 15 November 2019

 Empress Josephine Part III

 Napoleon was delighted to see his wife and she was treated almost as a queen in Italy.
-He had won great victories and was increasingly popular in France.
-He knew that as well as his military skills, he was highly intelligent and that he would probably be accepted as a ruler since people in France were increasingly fed up with the corrupted Directorate.
+He had won great victories and was popular in France.
+He knew that he would probably be accepted as a ruler since people in France were increasingly fed up with the corrupt Directorate.

 No comments: